-When I recently visited Canberra with my dog, I was surprised by how dog-friendly the city is.
+When I visited Canberra with my dog, I was surprised by how dog-friendly the city is.
 Sure, I didn’t try and take my dog inside of parliament house or the many museums that pepper the city.
 But there’s so many dog-friendly things to do, not to mention dog-friendly hotels.
-If you’re visiting Canberra with a dog, read on to find out about the best dog-friendly options in the capital city of Australia
+If you’re visiting Canberra with a dog, read on to find out about the best dog-friendly options in the capital city of Australia.

 Dog-Friendly Sightseeing in Canberra

-What really surprised me during our visit to Canberra with our dog was how many popular sightseeing stops in Canberra are dog-friendly.
+What really surprised me during our visit to Canberra with our dog was how many popular sightseeing destinations in Canberra are dog-friendly.
 If you’re heading to Canberra with your pup, add these to your itinerary.

 #1 Visit Parliament House